Important Information

 Overnight at hotel with BB plan.

-We will drive around 1:25 hrs from Pokhara via beautiful Lumle village to Nayapul (1050m).
-Poonhill sunrise trek starts from Nayapul and after half an hour reach Birethandi where you need to check your tourist permit at the check post.
-Following Modi River, we will continue our trek which leads to several teahouses on the route, and after 3-4 hrs of the trek will reach Tikhedunga.
+We will drive to Hille via beautiful Lumle village to Birethanti.
+Poonhill Ghorepani trek starts from Nayapul and after half an hour reach Birethandi where you need to check your tourist permit at the check post.
+Then continues drive a little farther and you will reach Hille (1430M) from where the trek start.
+After 3 hours of the trek will reach Tikhedunga and stop here for lunch break.
+After the satisfying lunch you will climb up to Ulleri which tales 2-3 hours.

 Overnight stay at teahouse.
 Meal: (B, L, D)

-Our trek starts with the steep ascents for 2hrs will take us to Ulleri (2070m).
-Crossing the Magar village of Banthanti from where we can get spectacular views of Machhapuchhre Mountain (6997m), Hiunchuli Mountain (6441m), and Annapurna South Mountain (7219m).
+From Ulleri you will trek thorugh the Magar village of Banthanti from where we can get spectacular views of Machhapuchhre Mountain (6997m), Hiunchuli Mountain (6441m), and Annapurna South Mountain (7219m).
 A pleasant trek through the Rhododendron forest will pass the small bridge over the freshwater stream will gradually lead to the village of Ghorepani from where we can get soaring views of Dhaulagiri, Annapurna South, Hiunchuli, Annapurna I, and other mountains.

 Overnight stay at Teahouse.
 Meal: (B, L, D)